rodrigorosasg/rodrigorosasg_cmps2200_lab04/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+0(n) because it needs to add all n values.
+0(log n) is the span because we are performing the additions in parallel.

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?